mi3afzal/bootcamp2020-class6/README.md

 ### Expense Tracker App (React)
 Experiment different ways to create expense app

-V1. use state hock only with single fat component
+V1. use state hock only with single fat component <br />
-V2. use state hock and props with small component
+V2. use state hock and props with small component <br />
-V3. use context api only with small nested components V4. use reducer with context api with small nested components
+V3. use context api only with small nested components <br />
+V4. use reducer with context api with small nested components <br />

 https://irfan-bootcamp2020-class6.surge.sh/